jvanirsel/sailboat/README.md

 ```sh
 module load python/3.11.7-gcc-8.5.0-wfpoppf
 ```
-and run
+and source it,
 ```sh
 source ~/.bash_profile
 ```

 ### Create GEMINI python environment
-PyGEMINI cannot be (and should not be) installed on the root VEGA python version.
+PyGEMINI cannot (and should not) be installed on the root VEGA python.
 Create a python environment in a local `.venvs` location:
 ```sh
 mkdir ~/.venvs
 python -m venv ~/.venvs/gemini